Generalized Type II Fusion of Cluster States: Analytical Probability Bounds and a Constructive Example

 \end{theorem}

-\begin{proof} If all the six states are maximally entanglement entropy state, then we have already shown that all the n's are zero.
-We also showed, that the number of maximally entanglement entropy states cannot be five by Lemma \ref{Lemma - five Bell states}, thus we are left with the case that there are four maximally entanglement entropy states or less.
-If a relevant state is maximally entanglement entropy state then by Lemma \ref{Lemma - probability for specific Bell state} the probability to obtain this state is bounded from above by $\frac{1}{8}$, so, if we have four states or less, then the only option to get to a total probability $P=\frac{1}{2}$ is if to have exactly four maximally entanglement entropy states, with probability $\frac{1}{8}$ for each one.
+\begin{proof} If all the six states are maximally entangled states, then we have already shown that all the n's are zero.
+We also showed, that the number of maximally entangled states cannot be five by Lemma \ref{Lemma - five Bell states}, thus we are left with the case that there are four maximally entangled states or less.
+If a relevant state is maximally entangled state then by Lemma \ref{Lemma - probability for specific Bell state} the probability to obtain this state is bounded from above by $\frac{1}{8}$, so, if we have four states or less, then the only option to get to a total probability $P=\frac{1}{2}$ is if to have exactly four maximally entangled states, with probability $\frac{1}{8}$ for each one.
 By Lemma \ref{Lemma - probability for specific Bell state}, we have $n_i=n_j=0$ for every $(i,j)$ of the four states.

 \begin{lemma} If there are four different subsets of the set $\{1,2,3,4\}$, each one consisting of two elements, then one can choose two of the subsets such that their union is the set $\{1,2,3,4\}$ \ . \end{lemma}